aryakaul/prefixsuffix-kmer/README.md

 The workflow then:
 1. Extracts prefix and suffix k-mers from each query sequence (configurable k-mer length and gap distance)
-2. Maps these k-mers to genome collections using BWA FastMap
+2. Maps these k-mers to genome collections using BWA fastmap
 3. Calculates distances between prefix-suffix pairs within each genome
 4. Compares observed distances to the expected distance in the original query sequence
 5. Clusters genomes by similar distance patterns using DBSCAN